dcrommie/walbrook/education/understanding-commodities.md

 ### Profit / Loss

 Returns on commodities are difficult to estimate, as they are often directly linked to regional or global industrial supply/demand.

-The market value of precious metals responds differently to changes in the global economic environment than traditional instruments and can be more volatile.

-If investing in commodities with collector values and prices, such as coins or gemstones, liquidity can be limited and prices volatile and subject to individual supply/demand.
-The quality of the commodity may be an issue.
+Other factors that can materially affect the price of commodities include regulatory changes, and movements in interest rates and exchange rates.

 ### **Trading Process**